 To accompany this meal I picked my favourite veggies, adding a little colour with purple carrots (roasted) and slow braised cabbage – a life changing recipe that can be found here.
 I also cooked up some peas and mange tout and mixed together to create something of a pea medley: top with butter and mint and you’ve got a lip-smacking kid-friendly vegetable dish right there.

 The Maple Roasted Potatoes are new to our table this year and a copy of a dish I had at Waitrose’s recent Christmas party.
 They’re cooked as you usually would with your fat or oil of choice (mine is beef dripping but veg/sunflower oil could turn the recipe veggie/vegan) and the syrup is added and mixed in right before the potatoes go in the oven.
 It adds an extra layer of crunch and almost undetectable sweetness… SO GOOD.

-It helps to use a beef thermometer when cooking this dish.
+It helps to use a beef thermometer when cooking the slow roast beef rib.
 I use one from Salter that connects to an app on my phone so I set an alarm for the temperature I need and leave it to do its thing.
 The resulting joint is divine: with a good-quality well-aged piece of meat (I ordered mine specifically from Waitrose) I promise you won’t taste any better.
 Try to leave it in the fridge uncovered a couple of days before cooking to dry out if you can.